medusajs/medusa/docs/content/advanced/backend/scheduled-jobs/create.md

 npm run start
 ```

-This builds your code under the `src` directory into the `dist` directory, then runs the Medusa server.
+This builds your code under the `src` directory into the `dist` directory, then runs the Medusa backend.

 If the scheduled job was registered successfully, you should see a message similar to this logged on your Medusa server: